 - Circadian rhythms – circadian rhythms have been shown to significantly alter anaerobic performance tests.
-Current knowledge suggests that an early morning anaerobic tests will elicit significantly lower peak power values than a late afternoon or evening tests (7).
+Current knowledge suggests early morning anaerobic tests will elicit significantly lower peak power values than late afternoon or evening tests (7).

 - Individual effort – Sub-maximal efforts can result in inaccurate and meaningless scores.

 Is the Pro-Agility (5-10-5) Test valid and reliable?

 Though this test has been deemed a valid and reliable tool for measuring CODs (3), it is however not a valid test for assessing true agility as it does not measure any form of reactive ability (2).
 Furthermore, as the pro-agility contains two 5m sprints and one 10m sprint, there is speculation whether this test actually measures CODs, or if there is too much contribution from sprint ability.

 To put it simply, because there is an abundance of short-distance sprinting involved in the test, they may not clearly demonstrate an athlete’s ability to change direction quickly.
 This question was raised by Sayers and Killip (2010) during their investigation into the 5-0-5 Agility Test (2).
 As a result, whilst the pro-agility test remains a reliable protocol, there is little agreement on its validity to measure CODs.